 When Auto Triggering is used, the prescaler is reset when the trigger event occurs.
 This assures a fixed delay from the trigger event to the start of conversion.
 In this mode, the sample-and-hold takes place two ADC clock cycles after the rising edge on the trigger source signal.
 Three additional CPU clock cycles are used for synchronization logic.

 In Free Running mode, a new conversion will be started immediately after the conversion completes, while ADSC remains high.
-For a summary of conversion times, see Table 23-1 on page 247.
+For a summary of conversion times, see Table 21-1.